AugustNagro/scalajs-ng/README.md

   )
 ```

-Include `"com.lihaoyi" %%% "scalatags" % "0.6.0"` in the project's library dependencies, and import `scalatags.Text.all._` in the component's file. `ng.ngScalabags._` contains helpers specific to angular.
+Include `"com.lihaoyi" %%% "scalatags" % "0.6.0"` in the project's library dependencies, and import `scalatags.Text.all._` in the component's file. `ng.ngScalaTags._` contains helpers specific to angular.

 By default, IntelliJ underlines implicit operations, which makes reading inline-defined html hard to read.
 You can change the highlighting by going to Settings->Editor->Colors & Fonts->Scala, and finding the `implicit conversion` row.
-The author finds that changing the annotation type to "boxed", and the color to #E6E6E6 works well.
+The author finds that changing the annotation type to "boxed", with color #E6E6E6 works well.

 #### External
 Write html in an external file, and reference it's path with the `template-url`.
 The same goes for external styles.